F1 tries to recover from embarrassing first day of Las Vegas Grand Prix | TSN

 “Give credit to the people that have set up this grand prix, that have made the sport much bigger than it ever was.
 Liberty has done an awesome job.
 And just because in FP1 a drain cover has become undone, we shouldn’t be moaning ... talking here about a black eye for the sport on a Thursday evening.
 Nobody watches that in European time anyway.”

-If they aren't watching in Europe, than why was the event held at late Thursday night?
-Certainly not for the American audience — at least not those in attendance.
-But even those who shelled out a fortune to come to Las Vegas this weekend had to crowd into the few uncovered sections of fencing along the Strip to catch glimpses of the cars whizzing by before sunset.
+If they aren't watching in Europe, than why was the event held late Thursday night?
+Certainly not for the American audience — at least not those in attendance who were forced out of the viewing areas.
+Those who shelled out a fortune to come to Las Vegas this weekend had to crowd into the few uncovered sections of fencing along the Strip to catch glimpses of the cars whizzing by before sunrise.

-F1 will try Friday night for a better show, with a practice and midnight qualifying session.
+By Friday night, banners had been erected to block some of the previously unexposed openings.

+F1 is trying for a better on-track show and one should hope it can only get better.
+It's unclear if at this point it would even matter.

 AP sports: https://apnews.com/sports